 Last month, I had the opportunity to attend MetroCooking DC for my third year!
 MetroCooking DC is a two day cooking and entertaining show held at the Walter E. Washington Convention Center in Washington, D.C.
 This huge foodie event has something for everyone from celebrity and James Beard award winning chefs to cooking lessons, tastings from local restaurants, demonstrations, vendors, book signings, and so much more.
-Here are my previous posts covering MetroCooking DC: 2014 Part 1 and Part 2, 2015 Part 1 and Part 2.

 Throughout the day, there were cooking demonstrations from James Beard Award winning/nominated chefs and Taste Talks featuring a variety of food-related topics.

 James Beard Foundation Cooking Stage

 The cooking demonstrations were one of the highlights for me.
 MetroCooking DC changed things up a bit this year.
 In my previous two years, the celebrity cooking demonstrations were separated to a specialty section and required an additional entry fee.
 This year, they were mixed right into the other demonstrations so no separate ticket necessary.

 VIP events were still available for purchase with book signings and meet and greets.
 These also include reserved seats in the first two rows for the corresponding demonstration.

 Victor Albisu was the first chef of the day.
 Albisu has two restaurants in the D.C. area- Del Campo (now closed), an upscale South American grill in D.C.’s Penn Quarter, and Taco Bamba, a takeout taqueria in Falls Church, Virginia.

 He made Ceviche and Rolled Wagyu Skirt Steak.
 He also used the scraps from the steak to make Empanadas.